Stellar model

 Each user account has a trustline with the local asset.
 The value of this trustline is the positive maximum defined for this currency or particular account, if any.

-The available credit for each user account (negative maximum) is modeled by “initial” payment(s) from the issuer account.
-The service will subtract these initial payments to the Stellar user balance to get the (eventually negative) user balance shown in the Komunitin app.
+The available credit for each user account (negative maximum) is modeled by "initial" transfer(s) from the issuer account.
+The service will subtract these initial transfers from the Stellar user balance to get the (eventually negative) user balance shown in the Komunitin app.

-The external account is an issuer of the HOUR asset (each community issues their own HOUR asset).
+The external issuer issues the HOUR asset, so each community issues their own HOUR asset.

-External accounts from other groups can define trustlines to this HOUR asset.
-And this external account can define trustlines to other external account’s HOUR assets.
+External trader from other communities can define trustlines to this HOUR asset.

-External accounts define passive sell offers exchanging their issued HOURs by their local currency, in the two directions.
+External accounts define passive sell offers exchanging their issued HOURs by their local currency, in the two directions, following the conversion rate defined by the community.

-External accounts define 1:1 passive sell offers selling their issued HOURs by the other trusted HOURs.
+External accounts define 1:1 passive sell offers selling their issued HOURs by the trusted HOURs.

-External accounts define 1:1 (active) sell offers selling external HOURs by their own HOURs.
+External accounts define 1:1 (active) sell offers selling external HOURs in their balance by their own HOURs.
 These clear the balance of trade.